Gustav Klimt: Legacy

-Influence and reception
+Artistic influence and reception

-Already during his lifetime, Klimt influenced other artists, such as the Italian Liberty style artist Galileo Chini (1873–1956).
-Klimt was exhibited at the 1910 Venice Biennale.
-Chini and Vittorio Zecchin (1878–1947) created a number of panels in 1914 for the Venice Hotel Terminus called "La Primavera" and "Mille e una notte".
-These were later exhibited in the Boncompagni Ludovisi Decorative Art Museum.
+During his lifetime, Klimt influenced other artists, such as the Italian Liberty style artist Galileo Chini (1873–1956) and the Italian artist Vittorio Zecchin (1878–1947).
+Klimt was exhibited at the 1910 Venice Biennale, with his exhibition influencing the artistic environment within Venice.
+Within this context, Zecchin created in 1914 the decorative panel cycle Le Mille e una Notte ("One Thousand and One Nights") for the dining room of the Hotel Terminus in Venice.
+The cycle of twelve paintings, now dismembered, is considered one of the greatest Art Nouveau masterpieces in Venice.
+Six panels are held by the Ca' Pesaro art museum.
+In the same year, Chini created a cycle of decorative panels entitled La Primavera ("Spring") to host the works of the Croatian sculptor Ivan Meštrović (1883–1962) at the 1914 Venice Biennale.

-Klimt's work had a strong influence on the paintings of Egon Schiele, with whom he would collaborate to found the Kunsthalle (Hall of Art) in 1917, to try to keep local artists from going abroad.
-Artists who reinterpreted Klimt's work include Slovak artist Rudolf Fila.
+Klimt's work had a clear influence on the paintings of Egon Schiele.
+In 1917, Schiele developed the idea of establishing a new artist association, the Kunsthalle (Hall of Art), to help rebuild the arts after the First World War.
+Klimt, and other contemporaries, greatly supported the idea, however it failed due to lack of funding.
+Artists who reinterpreted Klimt's work include Slovak artist Rudolf Fila (1932–2015).

 According to the writer Frank Whitford: "Klimt of course, is an important artist—he's a very popular artist—but in terms of the history of art, he's a very unimportant artist.
 Although he sums up so much in his work, about the society in which he found himself—in art historical terms his effect was negligible.
 So he's an artist really in a cul-de-sac."